kevinquillen/kevinquillen.github.io/_posts/2015-02-01-setting-up-phpdocumentor-in-phpstorm-8.markdown

 category: ide
 tags:
  - phpstorm
-body-color: brightred
 excerpt: PHPStorm is a fantastic IDE for PHP.
 I've been a fan of JetBrains' products for quite some time.
+image: /assets/images/code-2.jpg
 ---

 PHPStorm is a fantastic IDE for PHP.
 I've been a fan of JetBrains' products for quite some time.
 Whether it's RubyMine, WebStorm, PHPStorm, or PyCharm, their IDEs are one of the most developer friendly tools I have ever come across.

 One of my favorite things to assist in my development needs is adding external tools in to support the work I am doing.
 [PHPDocumentor](http://www.phpdoc.org/) is a great tool that can review and parse all of your code and generate navigable code documentation based on the code comments that precede functions and methods.
 This is helpful because you can navigate them faster than code files, and still see a swath of relative information.
 The better you comment your code, the better the documentation will become.

 I try to keep my tool(s) project agnostic and workable in any project.
 Therefore, my requirements for setting up something like
 [PHPDocumentor](http://www.phpdoc.org/) is to install it cleanly and make it available anywhere.
 While it is possible to install it as a dependency via
 Composer, the advised method is to install it via PEAR.
 This makes it available system-wide.

 Once you have it installed via PEAR, follow the installation guide on the [PHPDocumentor](http://www.phpdoc.org/) website.
 Now, you can hook it up as an external tool for PHPStorm and use it in any project you desire.
 We also are going to supply a boilerplate configuration file to use, so it is configurable on a per project basis.

 First, in PHPStorm, open the preferences and go to Tools > External Tools, and click "+" to add a new external tool.